sehenaoga/sehenaoga.github.io/index.md

 ## Interests

-*   **Data-driven physics:** Deducing cool equations from observations of the nature of the world
+*   **Data-driven physics:** Deducing cool equations and making predictions from observations of the nature of the world
 *   **Fluid motion:** Describing the characteristics of fluids moving under many conditions and scales
 *   **Computer simulations:** Using computers to make accurate predictictions about the behavior of nature
 *   **Sustainability:** Leveraging all the tools above for preserving nature